gushogg-blake/datacamp-assignment/CourseOutline.md

 ## Prerequisites

-Before starting this course, you should be comfortable creating web pages with HTML and adding interactive elements with JavaScript.
+Before starting this course, you should be comfortable creating web pages with HTML, CSS and JavaScript.

 > Overall course objective: Get from simple HTML pages and ad-hoc event handlers & DOM manipulation, to understanding a more structured approach---knowing React syntax (JSX) and fundamental concepts (view as a function of state; encapsulation via components)---and appreciating the reasoning behind them.
 >